cdelorme/dot-files/readme.md

 **For windows git-bash, which does not support subshells (`<()`) you will have to download the script first with curl/wget, then execute it and remove the script afterwards.**

+You can do the silent install from windows remotely using a pipe and appropriate bash operators:

+    curl "https://raw.githubusercontent.com/cdelorme/dot-files/master/install" | bash -s -- -q

 ### dependencies